Vox-ATypI classification: Transitional

-The transitional, realist, or royalist (from the Spanish réales) are the typical typefaces of the traditional period, particularly embodying the rational spirit of the Enlightenment.
+The 'transitional', 'realist', or 'baroque' faces are the typical typefaces of the traditional period, particularly embodying the rational spirit of the Enlightenment.
 Weight is distributed now according to a quasi-vertical axis, stroke contrast is high, horizontal bar of lowercase e is straight and serifs are straight and unbracketed.
 The 'transitionals' were the result of the wish of Louis XIV to invent new typographical forms, on the one hand to find a successor of the Garamond, on the other hand to compete in quality with the different printers of Europe.

-The term realist is unrelated to artistic realism; instead it derives from the Spanish for 'royal', because of a typeface cast by Christophe Plantin for King Philip II of Spain.
+The term realist is unrelated to artistic realism; it derives from the Spanish word réales (meaning 'royal'), because of such a typeface cast by Christophe Plantin for King Philip II of Spain.

 Examples of transitional typefaces include Baskerville, Bookman, Century Schoolbook, Times New Roman, and other contemporary redesigns of traditional faces.

 Moderns

 The moderns can be broken down into Didone, Mechanistic, and Lineal categories, and are characterized by a simple, functional feel that gained momentum during the industrial period of the late 19th century and early 20th century.